tethysplatform/tethys/docs/installation.rst

 virtualenv          `virtualenv isolated Python environment creator. <http://virtualenv.readthedocs.org/en/latest/virtualenv.html#installation>`_ git                 `Git open source distributed version control system. <http://git-scm.com/downloads>`_
 ==================  ====================================================================================================
-* Note: The feature requiring this software is not fully implemented at this time and installation of this software is optional.
+\* Note: The feature requiring this software is not fully implemented at this time and installation of this software is optional.

 2. Configure Dependencies
 -------------------------

+Skip this step for now.

 * PostGIS environmental variables to enable GDAL drivers